BrunoCampana/sistema-gestao-servicos-ti-sistex/README.md

 # Licença

-Open Source, conforme licença MIT no projeto.
+Open Source, conforme licença MIT que consta do projeto.

 # Status do Projeto